puargs/ftopindexmaker/README.md

 `./ftopindexmaker /path/to/folder/containing/albums`

-Following this, you should simply find TWO files: index.html and style.css.
+Following this, you should simply find TWO files in the specified output location: index.html and style.css.
 These two files contain all the information necessary to allow the page to work.

 ## Additional Options